uop-osp-hAI/reproducibility_and_benchmarking_in_retail_demand_forecasting/README.md

 # triplelooplearning
-This repo contains the python code notebooks and instructions for running the benchmarking codes for Triple loop learning case studies
+This repo contains the python code notebooks and instructions for running the benchmarking codes for reproducibility and benchmarking in retail demand forecasting case studies